Terms and Conditions

 Outage time for availability purposes is measured as follows:

-Note: All measurements are taken from data held within Microsoft CRM.
+Note: All measurements are taken from data held within ServiceDesk.

 Service Response Time Targets

-All response time targets times are measured during the applicable business calendar for the service and commence when the event is received and logged by NetEDI within Microsoft CRM.
+All response time targets times are measured during the applicable business calendar for the service and commence when the event is received and logged by NetEDI within Microsoft ServiceDesk.

 The standard working times for the NetEDI Support Desk is defined in Appendix C – Standard Service.